 Simply put, when sight fishing you are casting to trout which you have spotted feeding in the water.
 This allows you to present the fly or lure directly in front of the trout.

-I feel, it is easier to show someone how to sight fish than it is to teach them.
-Site fishing requires Patience.
+I feel it is easier to show someone how to sight fish than it is to teach them.
+Sight fishing requires patience and preparation for the best success.
 Trout can be hard to see through the ripples of the water.
-Take your time and slowly search the water.
+If there is one paramount piece of advice is to take your time and slowly search the water.

 See without being seen.

 First, You must see the trout without being seen first.
 It is easy to rush over to the prime spot and stare into the water from a few feet away.
 Chances are you will see trout, but unless you are fishing for innocent stockies chances are you will see them darting away to cover.